 Lythrum alatum

 Winged Loosestrife (Lythrum alatum) is a Florida-native rhizomatous perennial with winged stems that thrives in wet meadows, pond edges, and rain gardens across NE Florida.
 It blooms from summer into fall with small six-petaled purple flowers, offering excellent value to native bees and butterflies in moist habitat gardens.
-Starting at $9.95.
+For sale in St. Augustine, FL from $9.95.

 Winged Loosestrife does best in full sun to light partial shade.
 In NE Florida, full sun in a wet or moist location — such as a pond margin, rain garden, or wet ditch — produces the most vigorous growth and flowering.